christianWissmann85/delegate/docs/reference/api-reference.md

-# **Delegate API Reference v1.0**
+# **Delegate API Reference v2.0**

-**Status:** Final | **Version:** 1.0 | **Date:** 2025-06-20
+**Status:** Final | **Version:** 2.0 | **Date:** 2024-10-27

+**Reviewed by Christian Wissmann for Delegate V2.0**

 ## **Introduction**

 Welcome to the Delegate API Reference.

 Delegate is a high-performance, minimalist MCP server designed to act as a token-efficient intermediary for Large Language Model (LLM) tasks.
-It allows Claude Code to delegate code generation and analysis to external models (Google's Gemini and Anthropic's Claude) without consuming its own context window.
+It allows Claude and other AI agents to delegate code generation and analysis to external models (Google's Gemini and Anthropic's Claude) without consuming their own context window.

-As an MCP server, Delegate exposes three simple tools that Claude Code can call to manage delegated tasks efficiently.
+As an MCP server, Delegate exposes four simple tools that AI agents can call to manage delegated tasks efficiently.

-The core workflow is a simple, three-step process:
+The core workflow is a simple, four-step process:

-1. **invoke**: Delegate a task to an LLM.
-This creates an output artifact but does not return its content.
+1. **submit_task**: Delegate a task to an LLM.
+This creates an output artifact and returns an ID.
-2. **check**: Inspect the metadata of the output artifact to understand its size and structure.
+2. **get_output_metadata**: (Optional) Inspect the metadata of the output artifact to understand its size and structure.
-3. **read**: Retrieve the content of the artifact, with options to extract only the necessary parts.
+3. **get_output_content**: Retrieve the content into your context (consumes tokens proportional to content size).
+4. **write_output_to_file**: Write content directly to a file (consumes ZERO tokens).

 ## **Authentication**